norskeld/nrsk.dev/blog/demystifying-monads.md

 Consider an iterator.
 An iterator follows the rules of the list monad, because you can (in principle) collect the elements of an iterator into a list.
 But what if your iterator doesn't yield values directly, but instead yields a value in an effect?..

 In most programming languages, there is no way to use regular iteration to perform some effect.
 Instead, there are separate constructs in libraries for [fallible iterators] and [asynchronous streams].
-As more and more effects are added into languages as first class features, the problem [only gets worse].
+As more and more effects are added into languages as first-class features, the problem [only gets worse].

 Fortunately, there is a way to unify these disparate interfaces and define a way to compose one effect with another...
 Up next time, the _monad transformer_!